Afzal Guru: Clemency pleas

 There was an appeal to issue clemency to Guru from various human rights groups including political groups in Kashmir, who believe that Guru did not receive a fair trial and was framed by corrupt police and the victim of inefficient police work.
 Human rights activists in various parts of India and the world have demanded reprieve as they believe that the trial was flawed.
 Arundhati Roy and Praful Bidwai castigated the trial and argued that Guru has been denied natural justice.
 Accusations of human rights violations have been made by many.

 Former Jammu and Kashmir Chief Minister Mufti Mohammed Sayeed and local political groups voiced their support of clemency for Guru.
 It was alleged many have done so to appease Muslim voters in India.
-However, there were protests (with instances of stone pelting at Indian security forces) in Kashmir against the planned execution of Guru in 2006.

 Communist Party of India (Marxist) was critical of both the Congress as well as of the BJP, and claimed it was delaying the legal procedure in the case accusing it of trying to whip up enmity between communities in the name of a crime done by a group of criminals.
 The party wants the law of the land to take its course without any interference.

 Ram Jethmalani held that it is completely within the president's power to commute the death sentence and is not a mercy plea.
 He said, "It’s a misnomer to call it a mercy petition.
 It leads to total misunderstanding of the constitutional power.
 The constitutional power is that the president has the power to disagree with the Supreme Court both with its findings of fact and law."

 The case became political and it was not carried out because of fear of revenge attacks.

 The Jammu and Kashmir People's Democratic Party president and MP, Mehbooba Mufti commented that the centre should pardon Afzal if Pakistan accepted the clemency appeal for Sarabjit Singh.

 However, the All-India Anti-Terrorist Front Chairman Maninderjeet Singh Bitta urged the President of India not to accept any clemency pleas on Afzal's behalf.
 He warned that his organisation would launch agitations if Afzal was pardoned.
 He also criticised statements of various political leaders and blamed them for "encouraging activities of terrorists in Jammu and Kashmir".

 An India Today poll in October 2006 showed that 78% of Indians supported the death penalty for Afzal.

 On 12 November 2006, the former Deputy Prime Minister of India, Lal Krishna Advani criticised the delay in carrying out the death sentence on Guru for the Parliament terror attack, saying, "I fail to understand the delay.
 They have increased my security.
 But what needs to be done immediately is to carry out the court's orders".